gablabelle/react-native-web-design-system-starter-kit/README.md

 - native: TODO react-native project to import universal components (from `universal`) and render them on mobile device natively.

 So the goal is to have one codebase you can run on the web and on mobile devices.

+## usage

+1. Run `yarn` in monorepo to get the dependencies

+2. In the `packages/universal` folder, run `yarn build` or `yarn watch` to transpile the components and make them available to the other packages.

+3. In the `packages/universal` folder, run `yarn build` to launch the Storybook

+4. In the `packages/web` folder, run `yarn start` to launch the create-react-app website that is using the universal component from `packages/universal`.